Best practices for Box at IU

 About university data

-Be sure to use your Box account appropriately; see What types of data are appropriate for my enterprise Box account?
+Be sure to use your Box account appropriately; see What types of data are appropriate for my IU Box account?

 To ensure that university data stays with the university as positions change, UITS recommends that departments use Organizational and group Box accounts.